Here are some handy advice, useful suggestions, and practical pointers.

 The first step is to shut off the a/c at the thermostat.
 Turn the fan setting to auto on.
 This will unfreeze your evaporator coil (inside) and you will be less likely to further damage the compressor (outside).
 The thawing process can take up to 24 hours.

-- -Faulty motor, check this by determining if the outdoor condensing unit is running.
-If outside is running but nothing is happening inside Call DENOCO
+- check this by determining if the outdoor condensing unit is running.
+If outside is running but nothing is happening inside Call or Email Us.

-- -Leak in Refrigeration, refrigerant collects the heat in your home and moves it outside.
-Over time with wear and tear and vibration a leak can develop.
-For this to be diagnosed you will need to Call DENOCO.
+- for this to be diagnosed you will need to Call or Email Us.
 They will check the refrigeration levels with gauges.
 If levels are low, the source of the leak will need to be determined.
 The system will need to be evacuated to locate the leak, once located the leak needs to be fixed, the system will then be pressure tested, refrigeration levels brought up to the manufacturer’s specifications, then a/c started up.
-Repairing a leak most likely is only temporary fix, it may be time to replace/upgrade your system.
-Call DENOCO

 Air-Conditioning Operating Costs